acanalis/acanalis.github.io/content/en/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
+- Composite Materials
-- Computational Linguistics
+- Programming
-- Information Retrieval
+- Education

 # Education to show in About widget
 education: